risk-first/website/docs/thinking/De-Risking.md

 ### General Examples

 - **Insurance** de-risks owning a house, going on holiday or driving a car.
 Usually, the payment is small enough not to impact us too much.
-For the owner, the risk hasn't gone away completely, but at least the financial element of it is handled by the insurance company.
+For the owner, the risk hasn't gone away completely, but at least the financial loss element of it is handled by the insurance company.

-- **The National Health Service (NHS)** de-risks medical expense by pooling health-care costs across the UK population.
-If you were struck down with a debilitating illness, then at least you wouldn't also have to pay to get better.
-It's still
+- **The National Health Service (NHS)** derisks health care across the UK population.
+You still have the risk of illness but not the financial risk of also have to pay to get better.

 - **High Ladders**:  a policy of mine is to avoid working up high ladders or with unfamiliar power tools.
 I just don't trust myself with this.
 I employ professionals to do these jobs even though conceivably I could do them myself.

 ### Specific Tactics

-1. **Software as a Service**: [Software-as-a-Service (SaaS)](../risks/Software-Dependency-Risk.md) is an example of transferring risk, since= someone else is responsible for making sure the service is up-and-running, backed up, etc.   You
+1. **Software as a Service**: [Software-as-a-Service (SaaS)](../risks/Software-Dependency-Risk.md) is an example of transferring risk, since another party is responsible for making sure the service is up-and-running, backed up, etc.

 1. **Employ Good People**: Having staff is a great way to share risk, whether you are a firm or a team.
 The employee takes care of some of the risk for you.
 In return, you're paying them a wage which helps them manage their own risks.
 This is the time-tested, win-win symbiosis of a good trade.

-1. **Escalating**: If your team is receiving poor service from a supplier it might be in your interests to share this risk with say the legal department or procurement.
+1. **Escalating**: If your team is receiving poor service from a supplier it might be in your interests to share this risk with say the legal department or procurement team.

 1. **Taking Responsibility**: If your firm is struggling to deal with a certain risk, why not become the expert and make yourself indispensable?
 In the section on [Process Risk](../risks/Process-Risk.md) we'll be looking at how this can happen organically within a company.